segasai/q3c/README.md

 ## Query examples

 - The cone search (the query of all objects within the circular region of the sky):
-  For example to query all objects within radius of 0.1 deg from (ra,dec) = (11,12)deg in the table mytable you should do:
+  For example to query all objects within radius of 0.1 deg from (ra,dec) = (11,12)deg in the table mytable you would do:
   ```
 my_db# SELECT * FROM mytable WHERE q3c_radial_query(ra, dec, 11, 12, 0.1);
 ```
   The order of arguments is important, so that the column names of the table should come first, and the location where you search after, otherwise the index won't be used.

-  There is also another way of doing cone searches which may be appropriate if the table that you are working with is small.
+  There is also an alternative way of doing cone searches which could be a bit faster if the table that you are working with is small.
 In that case q3c_radial_query may be too CPU heavy.
 So you may want to query the table:
   ```